Exploring Dynamic Context for Multi-path Trajectory Prediction: Method

 where $W_Q, W_K, W_V\in \mathbb{R}^{d_{\pi}\times d_k}$ are the trainable parameters and $d_{\pi}$ is the dimension of $\pi(\mathbf{X})$.

-Unlike LSTM whose inputs are in the order of sequence and the temporal information is retained explicitly, the self-attention module takes all inputs at the same time.
-To make use of the order of the sequence, position encodings are added to the $Q$, $K$ and $V$ at the bottom of each self-attention layer.
+Because the self-attention module takes all inputs at the same time, position encodings are added to the $Q$, $K$ and $V$ at the bottom of each self-attention layer to encode the temporal information.
 The sine and cosine functions of different frequencies (varying in time here) are the most widely used:

 where $D=d_k$ ensures position encodings to have the same dimension as the vectors of $Q$, $K$ and $V$.

 To attend to different information from different representation subspaces jointly, the \emph{multi-head attention}~\cite{vaswani2017attention} strategy is applied as a conventional operation, where a head is an independent scaled dot-product attention module: